 Leverage employee advocacy, as seen at Hootsuite, where 94% of organic brand content comes from employees sharing approved messages.
 This provides social proof for potential hires.

-Consider adding a Trending Employee Content gallery to your LinkedIn Page to highlight posts with relevant hashtags, similar to Google’s approach.
+Consider adding a Trending Employee Content gallery to your page to highlight posts with relevant hashtags, similar to Google’s approach.

 8. Be Human